Drinking water in schools

 Council water supply

-If your school is on a council water supply, call your council’s 0800 number for assistance.
+If your school is on a council water supply, call your local council for assistance.

 Bacteria in water supply